-At the end of this section, we demonstrate the application of the additional Z-filter to the natural abundance 13C CSA CODEX experiment performed on carbonyl carbons in 15N-enriched glycine (15N enrichment is necessary to avoid the 13C-310 14N RIDER effect).
+At the end of this section, we demonstrate the application of the additional Z filter to the natural abundance 13C CSA CODEX experiment performed on carbonyl carbons in 15Nenriched glycine (15N enrichment is necessary to avoid the 13C-14N RIDER effect).
 We see the same effect as in the case of 15N CSA CODEX (Fig. 9).
-The dependencies measured with the Z-filter (red points in Fig. 9) are not completely flat, however, this is hardly due to the "in-phase" RIDER since the shapes of the SIN and COS components are very similar (in the case of RIDER they should be different) and the time constant of the decay (about 50-60 s) is obviously too long compared to the proton T1 (few seconds).
-We suspect this decay is a manifestation of the proton-driven spin diffusion between natural abundance 13C nuclei.
-Its time constant is roughly of the

-315 same order of magnitude as spin diffusion times between natural abundance 13C nuclei measured in other organic solids, see e.g. Reichert et al., 1998.
-Spin diffusion however has no direct relevance to the topic of this work and we did not analyze this in detail.
+The dependences measured with the Z filter (red points in Fig. 9) are not completely flat; however, this is hardly due to the "in-phase" RIDER since the shapes of the SIN and COS components are very similar (in the case of RIDER they should be different) and the time constant of the decay (about 50-60 s) is obviously too long compared to the proton T_1 (a few seconds).
+We suspect that this decay is a manifestation of the proton-driven spin diffusion between natural abundance 13C nuclei.
+Its time constant is roughly of the same order of magnitude as spin diffusion times between natural abundance 13C nuclei measured in other organic solids; see e.g. Reichert et al. (1998).
+Spin diffusion however has no direct relevance to the topic of this work, and we did not analyse this in detail.

-In summary, the theoretical and experimental results presented above show that the proton decoupling under the influence of the recoupling π -pulses in the CSA CODEX is not fully efficient.
-This leads to the evolution of both in-phase and anti-phase coherences during the de(re)phasing periods under the influence of the residual 15N(13C)-1H dipolar coupling, that is, to the RIDER effect.
+In summary, the theoretical and experimental results presented above show that the proton decoupling under the influence of the recoupling π pulses in the CSA CODEX is not fully efficient.
+This leads to the evolution of both in-phase and anti-phase coherences during the de(re)phasing periods under the influence of the residual $^{15}N(^{13}C)^{-1}H$ dipolar coupling, that is, to the RIDER effect.
 The dominant contribution to the RIDER distortions of a mixing time dependence arises from the anti-phase term.
-This contribution can be suppressed by the additional Z-filter between CP and dephasing period.
-The RIDER distortion of the in-phase term is smaller but still appreciable at long de(re)phasing periods.
-This interfering effect cannot be suppressed completely, but it can be significantly minimized if only the COS-component of the mixing time
+This contribution can be suppressed by the additional Z filter between CP and the dephasing period.
+The RIDER distortion of the in-phase term